Dirk Helbing: Controversies

-Allegations of Inappropriate Presentation Content
+Allegations of inappropriate presentation content

 In February 2022, during a lecture Professor Dirk Helbing presented a slide that some students from ETH Zurich considered inappropriate and insensitive to the Chinese community.
-Consequently the students reached out to Professor Helbing to raise their concerns The students also raised theirs concerns to the ETH Zurich Ombudsman and Respect Advice Center that provides services related to inappropriate behaviours, discrimination, bullying or allegations at the Institute.
-A group of Chinese Students also wrote open letters to ETH Zurich to address this issue.
+The students raised their concerns both to Professor Helbing and the ETH Zurich Ombudsman and Respect Advice Center, the latter of which provides services related to inappropriate behaviours, discrimination, bullying or allegations at the Institute.
+A group of Chinese students also wrote open letters to ETH Zurich to address this issue.

-Social Media Comments and Death Threats
+Social-media response

-This allegations by the students was mentioned on LinkedIn and received a lot of comments from students and researchers worldwide.
-In addition it was mentioned that Professor Dirk Helbing received some comments that was perceived as Death Threats.
+The allegations by the students have sparked widespread discussion on LinkedIn with comments from students and researchers around the globe.
+In addition, it was reported that Professor Dirk Helbing received death threats.

-Investigation and Closure
+Investigation and closure

 Following an investigation and discussion with the ETH Zurich Ombudsman and Respect Advice center, Professor Dirk Helbing presented an apology statement on Twitter and LinkedIn Accounts.
-The ETH Zurich Twitter account also mentioned about the apology from Professor Dirk Helbing to the satisfaction of the students and close the issue.
+The ETH Zurich Twitter account also mentioned the apology from Professor Dirk Helbing.